jodri-code/sysl-docs/docs/SYSlang/intro/basic-os/index.md

 You can download more user created GUI's from GitHub.com, or the built-in repos (a lot harder, no I'm not explaining)

 ## Actually getting in to the OS, at last.
-These commands are unique to everyone's build, but to get to the default GUI's:

 Reboot.
 This will open Testtop.

-If you hold c while booting, nogui will load instead.
+If you hold `c` while booting, nogui will load instead.
 From nogui:

 * Desktop():